-The club will maintain an up to date log of all returns to ensure that the highest standards of quality, cleanliness and health are adhered to at all times, and this will be reviewed at the Matchday Experience Working Party meetings.
+The club will maintain an up to date log of all returns to ensure that the highest standards of quality, cleanliness and health are adhered to at all times, and this are able to be reviewed at the Matchday Experience Working Party meetings.

 Stadium MK operates a strictly smoke-free policy within the stadium.
 Smoking - including cigarettes, pipes, cigars, herbal cigarettes, e-cigarettes and any other substance (whether containing tobacco or not) - is prohibited.

 Milton Keynes Dons Football Club is an equal opportunities employer.
 The Club is committed to equality of opportunity within its organisation and encourages a similar commitment from organisations with which we have contact, either through our business or socially.

 Equality of opportunity at Milton Keynes Dons Football Club means that we will not discriminate against or in any way treat less favourably, any person on grounds age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex or sexual orientation in any of our activities in line with the Equality Act 2010.
 This includes the advertisement of jobs, the selection of candidates for employment or promotion, job location or working environment, pay, and employment terms and conditions and internal and external training activities and awards.

 Milton Keynes Dons Football Club does not condone any sexual or racially based harassment or other discriminatory behaviour, whether physical or verbal, based on any of the protected characteristics as defined by the Equality Act 2010.
 The Club works with others to ensure such behaviour is met with the appropriate action in whatever context it appears.